 Home » Comino island » The Blue Lagoon Malta

-Visiting Malta’s Blue Lagoon offers one of the most spectacular sights around the Maltese islands, attracting hundreds of tourists every day during the busy summer months.
-It’s without a doubt the biggest attraction that brings people to Comino island during that time of year.
+Visiting Malta’s Blue Lagoon offers one of the most spectacular sights around the Maltese islands, attracting hundreds of tourists daily during the busy summer months.
+It’s without a doubt the biggest attraction that brings people to Comino during that time of year.

-It’s a great place to spend a day to relax, swim and snorkel and the views never tire.
-Be warned, however: This place gets BUSY in summer (July-September) and your best bet during that period is taking a boat trip there later in the day or going early in the morning.
+It’s a great place to spend a day relaxing, swimming and snorkelling and the views never tire.
+However, this place gets BUSY in summer (July-September), and your best bet is taking a boat trip there later in the day or going early in the morning.
 (More on that further below!).

 On this page, you’ll learn everything you need to know about whether, how and when best to visit the Blue Lagoon Malta.